From Drifting to Direction: Tad's Story

 Applying to City of Refuge was not Tad’s idea.
 His mom encouraged him to try.
 He was skeptical.
 He had seen promises before and watched them fall apart.
 But when he stepped onto campus, something felt different.
 This was not a place offering quick fixes.
 It was a place that expected effort and offered support in return.

 Today, Tad’s goals are simple and achievable.
 Remain sober.
-Secure steady work.
+Grow in this new role.
 Save for his own place.
 Bring his teenage son home.
 For the first time in years, those goals feel realistic because he is no longer walking alone.

 Because of your generosity, people like Tad have access to training, accountability, and steady support through both setbacks and victories.
 Even when the ending is not yet clear, you choose to walk alongside them.
 Tad’s journey at City of Refuge is a testament to the power of structured support, accountability, and personal commitment.
 From surviving to thriving, he is proof that with the right environment and determination, it is possible to rebuild a life, regain confidence, and move toward a future full of stability and hope.
 City of Refuge didn’t just help Tad find his footing—it helped him find hope again.